bhague1281/instructor_code_challenge/notes.md

 ## Summary

-- For this project, I chose the ruby backend because I'm a little more familiar with ruby.
+- For this project, I chose the Ruby backend because I'm a little more familiar with Ruby.
 Not familiar with Sinatra, but few problems were encountered, since it's pretty similar to Flask.

+- The app JavaScript is broken up into four main functions, representing these actions:
+    * search for movies
+    * add a movie to the favorites list
+    * viewing the favorites list
+    * showing a movie's details